 Venafi Trust Protection Platform 14.4+

-The End User Portal is coupled with the Aperture Framework.
+The End User Portal (referred to in later versions as User Portal) is coupled with the Aperture Framework.
 This allows the End User Portal, like Aperture, to support persistent changes to terminology and styles that will generally continue to work across upgrades.

 - Assuming you have used the default install paths for both TPP and the End User Portal, extract the contents to the root of your C:\ Drive.